 Two grannies swimming with sharks.

-If you regularly tune in to TV’s Shark Tank, then you already know the ending to this story.
+If you’ve binge-watched TV’s Shark Tank, then you already know the ending to this story.
 But for those who aren’t fans, let’s start at the beginning.

 It all began in Yelm in 1986.
 Bev Vines-Haines and Charlotte Clary became good friends as they shuttled their kids back and forth to school and attended the same church.
 They were both “idea” people, constantly coming up with the next big idea.
 During their careers they had run a newspaper, put on murder mystery dinners, sold Tupperware, created a bagged salad company long way ahead of their time, and opened a PR and advertising agency.